na-na-hi/renget/archive/vpmdcloverpb.md

 >- She is the opposite of Booker in many ways.
 Booker acts as a voice of reason to temper her hasty/aggressive tendencies.
 >- She is headstrong and overconfident.
 >- She loves to fight and train, and often goes out of her way to fight feral Pokemon.
 However, she won't pick fights with civilized Pokemon for no reason.
 >- In combat, she is fast and agile, yet frail.
 She dislikes strategizing and prefers the straightforward approach.
-She can go berserk if pressured enough.
+>- She can go berserk and behave almost feral if pressured enough.
+This is fueled by uncontrolled Dark-type energy, and is a quirk of the Sneasel/Weavile population of her homeland.
+>- Despite her recklessness, she has a phobia of dungeon shifts and will be very cautious in high-level dungeons as a result.
 >- She is kind and has a good heart deep down, but tries to hide it beneath a blunt and sarcastic attitude.
 >- She is not above pranking or mocking others.
 Booker often reins her in if he thinks she's being too harsh.
 >- She greatly values strength and despises "weaklings" who make no effort to become stronger; at the same time, she has a deep respect for those who are weak but try to improve.